AngleProtocol/merkl-docs/earning-with-merkl/earn-with-merkl/README.md

 It is important to note that the Merkl engine script cuts off rewards for users who receive less than 1/10,000,000th (or 0.00001 %) of the campaign rewards per engine run across all active campaigns.
 This anti-DoS (Denial of Service) filter helps maintain the platform's integrity and therefore ensures the continuity of fair distribution of rewards.

-Example on a V2 Liquidity Pool:
+Example on a Constant Product Liquidity Pool on UniSwapV2:

 * Campaign Duration: 14 days
-* Total Value Locked of the V2 Liquidity Pool: $1,000,000 on Arbitrum
+* Total Value Locked of the UniSwapV2 Liquidity Pool: $1,000,000 on Arbitrum
 * Merkl Engine Script Frequency: Every 4 hours (6 times per day)

 For this campaign: